green-code-initiative/ecoCode-android/ios-plugin/RULES.md

 ### Environment

-Only one rule have been already implemented in the plugin.
+Some rules have been already implemented in the plugin.
 Table of unimplemented rules below:

 | # | **Rule Name**      |     **Scanner**     |      **Observation**     |
 |---|:----------------|:-------------:|:-------------:|